Home > German Translator 101

 'Increasing specialization in the workplace is also mirrored by increasing specialization in translation.

 Which means that there's a real call for translators with a specialist background in a particular professional field.

-If you’re a native English speaker with a background in medicine, law, finance or IT, for example, and are living in, or have a lot of contact with, a German-speaking environment, then you are probably very well placed to launch yourself into a translation career.
+If you’re a native English speaker with a background in medicine, law, finance or IT, for example, and are living in, or have a lot of contact with, a German-speaking environment, then you're probably very well placed to launch yourself into a translation career.